MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-manage-services.md

 See full examples in the ["Workflow" examples](#workflow) at the end of this article.

-Example of a `R` runtime web service:
+Example of a standard web service:
 ```R
 # Publish web service called mtService and
 # assign version number v1.0.0